cielecki/day-composer/library/Docs/User Guide.md

 Life Navigator uses a special linking system to control what information the AI sees:

 - **Regular links** `[[File Name]]` - References the file but doesn't include its content
-- **Inline links** `[[File Name]] 🔎` - Includes the full content of the file in the AI's context
+- **Inline links** `[[File Name]] 🧭` - Includes the full content of the file in the AI's context
-- **Dynamic links** `[[ln-day-note-(0)]] 🔎` - References daily notes relative to today (0=today, -1=yesterday, etc.).
+- **Dynamic links** `[[ln-day-note-(0)]] 🧭` - References daily notes relative to today (0=today, -1=yesterday, etc.).
 This allows modes to automatically include recent context.

 Learn more about the link system in the [link-expansion](link-expansion.md) document.

 ## Getting Started: The Setup Process

 Life Navigator features a comprehensive guided setup process that ensures you're properly configured before you start using the plugin.
-The setup flow consists of four sequential screens that walk you through all necessary configuration steps: language configuration, creation of a starter kit, Anthropic API key configuration and OpenAI API key configuration.
+The setup flow consists of four sequential screens that walk you through all necessary configuration steps: language configuration, initial content setup, Anthropic API key configuration and OpenAI API key configuration.

 ### Information Files (Info Directory)